 Attracting almost 1 million visitors each year, it displays 13 exhibitions in 15,000 square metres of gallery space over six floors.
 The Museum's central atrium displays large exhibits, including a Spitfire, the gun which fired the first British shot in WWI, V1 and V2 rockets, the 'Little Boy' atomic bomb, a number of tanks and other military vehicles, and a one-man German submarine.

-Visitors will find the WWII galleries in the basement: arranged in chronological order, they tell the story of the war from political developments leading to the outbreak of hostilities in 1939, to Dunkirk and D-day, to the dropping of the atomic bombs.
+Visitors will find the WWII galleries on level one: arranged in chronological order, they tell the story of the war from political developments leading to the outbreak of hostilities in 1939, to Dunkirk and D-day, to the dropping of the atomic bombs.

 Don't miss the Blitz experience, which allows those with a firm constitution to enter a reconstructed air raid shelter and experience the sights, sounds and smells of a simulated raid.

-Other exhibitions include the WW1 galleries, Crimes Against Humanity, the Holocaust Exhibition and Service in Afghanistan.
+Other permanent displays include the WW1 galleries, Witnesses to War, and the Lord Ashcroft gallery, which houses the world's largest collection of Victoria Cross medals.
 A highly rated cafe is found on the Museum's ground floor.